AKarmanov/filepicker_android/README.md

 ### Launch Activity

 Use Filepicker class in you intent for result.
 Use FilepickerConfig to provide basic settings.
+In response you will get a list of FilepickerFile objects.

 ## Licence